 In order for certification applications to be processed, the student must successfully complete all curricular and Praxis Series test requirements.
-The required tests are listed in the Praxis Series Registration Bulletin available from the secretary of the Department of Education.
+The required tests are listed in the Praxis Series Registration Bulletin available on line at www.ets.org/praxis.

 Federal regulations in the Higher Education Act of 1998 require that departments of teacher education report their students' performance on the Praxis Series examinations.
 An analysis of the results from every academic year is available from the Chair of the Department of Education.